Pittsburg is a small city of about 63,000 people situated in Contra Costa County along Suisun Bay.

 A popular golf destination in the region since 1934, the Lone Tree Golf & Event Center is a mildly-challenging course suitable for all levels of golfers.

 This 18-hole, par-72 course is situated in a scenic area near Mount Diablo State Park and features stunning vistas.
 The course itself features rolling fairways with the occasional challenge to make your game more interesting.

 On-site, there’s a pro shop, driving range, chipping green, and putting green, and lessons are available.

 Champions Bar and Grill is a laid-back lounge serving a wide range of delicious options.
 You can enjoy your meal outdoors on the patio.

-8. Spend an Afternoon Browsing Todoas Santos Plaza
+8. Spend an Afternoon Browsing Todos Santos Plaza

-As a combination of public green space, entertainment area, and shopping district, the Todoas Santos Plaza is a popular gathering place in Concord.
+As a combination of public green space, entertainment area, and shopping district, the Todos Santos Plaza is a popular gathering place in Concord.